 Why have wigs, hair systems, and hair pieces changed in design?
 The answer is evolution.
 What does that mean?
 Hair additions (wigs, hair systems, hairpieces and hair extensions) have evolved in how the hair is processed as well as how natural the hair addition is perceived.

 Hair processing has changed in the last 40 years.
 Different hair types are available.
 Indian, Indonesian, Burmese, European, Chinese, Korean, Russian, and Remy are all descriptions of hair type and processing.
 Remy simply refers to leaving cuticle on the hair so it is more natural and less processed.
 The other names or “places” are where the hair originated from.
 We did not have several choices of where the hair originated and the factory did not disclose this information.
 Hair was simply hair.

-How is a handmade hair system made?
-First you need to attach the hair strands to a base material or foundation of the hair system.
+First you need to attach the hair strands to a base material or foundation of the handmade hair system.
 This is done with a special knotting tool to sew the hair into the base.
 That base material can be fine monofilament, welded net, silk monofilament, French lace, German net, or any type of net which is breathable.
 It could be made of nylon or polyester.
 The “graft” systems which look like a layer of skin, and don’t breathe like a net based system, are made primarily of polyurethane.

 Density (quantity) of hair, knotting pattern, base material type, front design, hair color and length are play a part in how natural your hair replacement will look.
 Remember, a keen eye can pick out the bad ones.

 The importance of conditioner on hair systems cannot be underestimated.
 Conditioner helps the hair “move” more freely as well as untangles matted hair.
 It allows a comb or brush to move the hair in the desired direction and coats the hair to help strengthen it.
 BUT do not over condition the hair system.
 Usually one to two minutes is sufficient.